cmoss703/fanPagR/README.md

 We incorporated a good balance of html, css, and javascript in the project.

 The html file covers the bones of the site.
 This is where the navigation bar layout, dropdown items for themes, the homepage features, the footer, etc. live.

+CSS was utilized a fair amount as well, since we have so many different themes.
+We utilized Materialize (see link below) for some basic css features, such as the grid and the navigation bar, but the themes were styled manually using colors and background images.

 Almost all of the searched content was created dynamically in Javascript, using jQuery.
 Everything that happens after you click the search button is made in the javascript file.

-CSS was utilized a fair amount as well, since we have so many different themes.
+We have a total of four different AJAX calls for different websites.
+The sites we are pulling from are listed below in the 'CONTENT' section.
+Elements are pulled from these calls and either displayed on the page, or used for a different call or function.

+    There is a floating save button on the bottom right corner of the page, which when clicked, will save both the title and the theme css link as an object in local storage.
+The dropdown menu for "Saved Titles" will store this title.
+When you revisit

 ## CONTENT UTILIZED